 This one is pretty simple.
 You should never pay to take paid surveys.
 Legitimate market research companies pay you to participate, not the other way around.
 If you’re ever asked to pay, you are almost certainly being scammed.

-And don’t ever pay for a list of paid reputable survey programs either.
-These can easily be found online for free, including a few dozens of paid survey ratings and reviews right here at P$U.
+And don’t ever pay for a list of paid reputable survey sites either.
+These can easily be found online for free, including a few dozens of paid survey site ratings and reviews right here at P$U.

 Please don’t just take our word for it.
 There are variety of trustworthy resources like Survey Police, Survey Chris, and /r/beermoney on reddit to help you find legit ways to earn.